-Architects: Camenzind Evolution
+Architects: Camezind Evolution: Camenzind Evolution

+Text description provided by the architects.
 Google is not a conventional company, and does not intend to become one.
 This is readily apparent in their new offices for Google’s EMEA Engineering Hub in Zurich, Switzerland, where the design cultivates an energized and inspiring work environment that is relaxed but focused, and buzzing with activities

 The new EMEA Engineering Hub is located within the ‘Hurlimann Areal’ within easy walking distance of Zurich city centre.
 The site was originally a local brewery that has been regenerated into a vibrant mixed-use development of apartments, shops, offices and a spa hotel.
 The Google building is a contemporary seven storey shell and core office block offering 12’000 m2 floor area for up to 800 staff.